openAIP/openaip-openair-parser/README.md

     roundAltValues: false,
 };

-// TODO change: default alt unit and target alt unit are not supported anymore -> parsers takes units "as is", e.g m and ft in geosjon output
+// TODO change: default alt unit is not supported anymore -> parsers takes units "as is", e.g m and ft in geosjon output and do NOT allow unset units!

 const parser = new Parser(config);
 await parser.parse('./path/to/openair-file.txt');